-Harassment of employees that can be construed as discriminatory violates federal and state law.
+Harassment of students, staff and faculty that can be construed as discriminatory violates federal and state law.
 The courts and the Equal Employment Opportunity Commission interpret federal civil rights laws to prohibit harassment based on race, gender, religion, national origin, age, disability, or any other protected class.
 The University is required to act promptly so as to assure that if such harassment is, in fact, occurring, or has occurred, the problem will be dealt with effectively.
 The University itself prohibits any form of harassment based on race, color, religion, gender, disability, age, veteran status, sexual orientation, ancestry, national origin, gender identity, gender expression, or any other class protected by applicable law.
 All complaints will be taken seriously and investigated as appropriate.
-An investigation will be initiated within 30 days of notice of a complaint and will be completed within 90 days.
+An investigation will be initiated within 30 days of notice of a complaint and will be completed within 60 days.
+The time frames listed here are guides and may be extended because of extraordinary circumstances.
+Each case is unique and the process for handling the incident will be impacted by factors such as the complexity of the investigation, the scope of the allegation, the parties' schedules and availability, and the academic calendar.
+In the event that the investigation and resolution exceed this time frame, the University will notify all parties of the need for additional time and best efforts will be made to complete the process in a timely manner.
 The totality of the circumstances and the context in which the behavior is alleged to have occurred will be considered in determining whether this policy has been violated.
 This approach is intended to ensure the protection of academic freedom.
 Wesleyan University will not tolerate retaliation against individuals bringing a complaint or participating in an investigation.
 The ultimate responsibility for maintaining an environment free of discrimination, harassment, and retaliation rests with the University.
 (Non-discriminatory harassment is treated in Section V below.)